Today a student asked for help with the big questions of life. I thought I might try to briefly answer.

 The name that can be named is not the eternal name…

 Another curious thing is those who pretend to own the truth and speak confidently about it seem the least likely to actually possess it.
 This is probably due to vanity, hubris, or insecurity.
 (Think TV evangelist, cable news host, or ignorant politician.)
 Bertrand Russell thought this attitude consequential: “The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.”

 You Must Find Truth for Yourself

-If we are beggars when it comes to the biggest questions, because deep truths are ineffable or incomprehensible, then what do we do when asked about them?
+If we are beggars when it comes to the biggest questions because deep truths are ineffable or incomprehensible, then what do we do when asked about them?
 We could pretend to have answers like the priests, politicians, imams, and assorted gurus.
 Or we could reply humbly as did the Buddha on his deathbed when his students sought guidance: “Therefore … be a lamp unto yourself, be a refuge to yourself.”
 This is a most beautiful answer, as the only real answers to existential questions are the ones we find for ourselves.
 All others are hand-me-down or second-hand answers.
-Comrades may help us, but in the end we must find our own reasons to the mystery of being.
+Comrades may help us, but in the end, we must find our own reasons for the mystery of being.
 This echoes what Walt Whitman taught me more than 40 years ago.

 I tramp a perpetual journey—(come listen all!)

 My signs are a rain-proof coat, good shoes, and a staff cut from the woods;